lude-bri/libft_42_LP/README.md

 To transform the functions into a library, we need to create two files:
 <ul>
-	<li> Header: this file contains the declarations and definitions of what is contained within the library.
+	<li><strong>Header</strong>: this file contains the declarations and definitions of what is contained within the library.
 Here we define which functions (just your prototype), types and variables will be part of the library.
-Its extension is .h </li>
+Its extension is .h </li><br>
-	<li>Library source code: file that contains the implementation of the functions defined in the header.
-Its extension is .c </li>
+	<li><strong>Library source code</strong>: file that contains the implementation of the functions defined in the header.
+Its extension is .c.</li>
 </ul>

 Also is important to know that we have mainly two types of libraries:
 <ul>
 	<li>
-		Static libraries (.a files) are linked directly into the executable at compile time.
+		<strong>Static libraries (.a files)</strong> are linked directly into the executable at compile time.
 	</li>
 	<li>
-		Dynamic libraries (.so files in Unix/Linux, .dll files in Windows) are linked at runtime.
+		<strong>Dynamic libraries (.so)</strong> files in Unix/Linux, .dll files in Windows) are linked at runtime.
 	</li>
 </ul>

 In `Libft` project, we're going to create our library called Libft using `.c` functions.
 If the header of the library, as shown, must have `.h`, we are going to call our library `libft.h`!!

 -----
-<h1>Building our first C Library</h1>
+# <a name="#index-3"> 3.
+Building our first C Library </a>

 <p align="center">
 	<img src="https://www.familyhandyman.com/wp-content/uploads/2018/01/FH98DJA_01234LEAD.jpg?resize=522%2C522">
 <h5 align="center" > this is you after finishing your Libft </h5>